-Change of Address or Phone Number
+5. Change of Address or Telephone Number

-If you should move or change your phone number and/or address, please notify the teacher and school office in writing as soon as possible to prevent any delay should we need to contact you.
+If you should move or change your phone number and/or address, notify the school office at contact@townshend.cz, immediately to prevent any delay should we need to contact you.

-Bathroom Needs
+6. Bathroom Needs

 All children attending kindergarten should be toilet trained.
-We have several scheduled bathroom times: mid-morning, after snack, and before and after lunch.
+We have several scheduled bathroom times: mid-morning, after snack, and before and after lunch

 Every child will be encouraged to use the bathroom and wash his/her hands.
-For safety purposes, and to foster the learning environment of kindergarten, your child must be able to handle all toileting needs independently.
+For safety purposes and to foster the learning environment of kindergarten, your child must be able to handle all toileting needs independently.